HenronenGIT/lem-in/README.md

 ## Input

-> Best way to input map of your choice is to create file and specify your map there.<br>
+> Best way to input ant farm of your choice is to create file and specify your map there.<br>
 >Here is list of all the specifications what file can and cannot contain:

 | Description | Command | Note |